Jo-a-n/Jo-a-n.github.io/_projects/Hackathon ThessDW.md

     </div>
 </div>
 <div class="caption">
-    A user flow aiming to make using compost bins a weekly habit.
+    A user flow aiming to make using compost bins, a weekly habit.
 </div>

 <div class="row text-md-center justify-content-center">
     <div class="col-lg-8">
+        <p><b>"Εco-thess"</b> is a <b>mobile application</b> for <b>locating and accessing public compost bins</b>, aiming to limit food waste, by making the collection and recycling of organic waste a <b>habit</b> for the citizens of Thessaloniki.<br><br>
-        <p>Eco-thess is a <b>Case Study</b> for an eco app, designed as part of the Thessaloniki Design Week in the Hackathon organised by fromScratch Studio.
-For this mobile app every member wore multiple hats conducting simplified and condensed parts of the <b>UX research</b> and <b>design</b> of the project.
-The final result demostrated solutions for the main user pain points, highlighted in the process. <br><br>
+        This is a Case Study designed as part of the Thessaloniki Design Week in a 48hrs Hackathon, organized by fromScratch Studio. <br><br>
+        For this app every team member wore multiple hats, conducting simplified and condensed parts of the <b>UX research</b>, <b>design</b> and <b>presentation</b> of the project.
+The final result showcased <b>solutions</b> for all the main identified <b>user pain points</b>, that were highlighted in the research phase.
+The final design was <b>presented</b> by the team at the conclusion of the Hackathon.<br><br>
-        Εco-thess is an application for <b>locating and accessing</b> public compost bins, aiming to limit food waste, by making the collection and recycling of organic waste a <b>habit</b> for the citizens of Thessaloniki.<br><br>
-        It was a fun and beautiful project from resourceful team members!</p>
+        It was a fun and beautiful project with resourceful team members! <br>Scrolling, you can take a look at the slides presented in the event.</p>
     </div>
 </div>